ceinfo/BigDataGroupProject/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you up and running with the project on your local machine for development and testing.

 1) Download "NYPD_Complaint_Data_Historic.csv" DataSet:
   https://data.cityofnewyork.us/api/views/qgea-i56i/rows.csv?accessType=DOWNLOAD